naimudding/Demo-Social-Media-Manager/README.md

 ```
 Bravo.
 That's it.
 Now lets test if it is running or not

 Search this link http://localhost:8000/admin/ on any browser.
-If you are able to see login page of Django Admin, Then it done.
+If you are able to see login page of Django Admin, Then it is done.
 You can test your APIs in POSTMAN